 Katherine Dunham Fellowship

-The Arts and Education Council (A&E) is proud to offer the Katherine Dunham Fellowship for the spring semester.
-Named in honor of the dancer, choreographer and activist, the Katherine Dunham Fellowship was created and is funded by Sara and Jack Burke to give African-American individuals an opportunity to explore, gain experience in and be mentored in the field of arts administration and to subsequently find employment and achieve success working at local arts and cultural institutions.
+The Arts and Education Council (A&E) is proud to offer the Katherine Dunham Fellowship.
+Named in honor of the dancer, choreographer and activist, the Katherine Dunham Fellowship was created and initially funded by Sara and Jack Burke to give African-American individuals an opportunity to explore, gain experience in and be mentored in the field of arts administration and to subsequently find employment and achieve success working at local arts and cultural institutions.
+The expansion of the program to support a second paid fellowship in fall 2018 is made possible by the generous support of Carol Corey and William Holcomb.

-After seven transformative and successful years at the Regional Arts Commission, the Katherine Dunham Fellowship relocates to A&E in 2018 for its eighth successful year in developing a pipeline of African-American leaders in the arts.
+After seven transformative and successful years at the Regional Arts Commission, the Katherine Dunham Fellowship relocated to A&E in 2018 to develop a pipeline of African-American leaders in the arts.
 The move to A&E will further expand the program offerings to include immersion in fundraising, corporate relations, donor database management, fiscal and board management, all critical skills needed to manage an arts organization in the 21st century.

 Goals of the Katherine Dunham Fellowship: